agama-project/agama-project.github.io/docs/user/interactive/storage.md

 Bear in mind that some of the mentioned features may be already available and fully working as described while others may still be incomplete in the current version of Agama.

-In particular, the presented interface is still under heavy development and not available at the latest version of Agama.
-As a result, the screenshots are not a faithfull representation of the final look & feel.
-Something that is represented as a sentence in the screenshots can become a tool-tip, a given icon can become a label, actions grouped in a drop-down can end up being represented as separate buttons, etc.
+Since the interface is in constant evolution, the screenshots are not a faithfull representation of the current look & feel.
 :::

 ## The general approach